- Design Features

 The IWI Tavor TS12 is a gas-regulated bullpup 12 gauge shotgun.
 The innovative design feeds shells from three individual rotating magazines that hold four 3-inch shells each.

 The unique design appears to be directly out of a science fiction movie.
+This bullpup shotgun is a much different take than the Kel Tec KSG.

 So without further ado, let’s take a quick look at IWI, and then we will jump into the TS12!